 Will it get me sales?

 Your conversion rate will depend upon the effectiveness of the webpage you send your visitors to when they click.
 Having a strong “call to action” will help (for example using a lulu “buy now” button).
-Make sure that if you’re directing users to a website that it’s visually interesting and gives the potential buyer everything they need to make a decision.
+Make sure that if you’re directing users to a website it’s visually interesting and gives the potential buyer everything they need to decide.
 Include your cover image, price, blurb and any reviews you’ve received.

-- Set your daily budget at a realistic level: Your ads will continue to run until your budget is exhausted.
+- Set your daily budget at a realistic level: Your ads will continue to run until they exhaust your budget.
 If your budget is too low, you won’t get many clicks.
 If it’s too high, the cost of the advertising will eat up all of your profits

 - Make your advertising copy count: You only have a few words, make sure they are enticing

 - Use an effective picture that will look good in a small format: If your picture is rubbish, nobody will click